markomanninen/llmmanugen/README.md

 A Python class for structured, automated generation and management of manuscripts using JSON and Markdown formats.

+Use cases:

+1. Use with ChatGPT + Advanced Data Analysis plug-in
+2. Use with ChatGPT + Noteable plug-in

-Use with ChatGPT + Advanced Data Analysis plug-in activated.
+# 1. Use with ChatGPT + Advanced Data Analysis plug-in

+Please read [ChatGPT + ADA Manual](https://github.com/markomanninen/llmmanugen/blob/main/chatgpt_ada_manual.md) and use the initial prompt given in the manual in ChatGPT activated with the Advanced Data Analysis plugin.
+# 2. Use with ChatGPT + Noteable plug-in

+Use the following initial prompt with Noteable plug-in activate.
+Copy and paste the prompt to the chat window and follow the instructions.
+Learn by interacting in the environment.
 ## Prompt

 To replicate the manuscript generation process, follow steps: